 The kitchen anchors the public wing with custom bamboo wall and cabinets with a specialized pot rack to store and display the homeowner’s collection.

-The master bathroom on the street side of this zone has wrap around high windows to bring in daylight and capture views of the tree canopy and sky, allowing the homeowners to experience the site in yet another way while maintaining privacy.
+The primary bathroom on the street side of this zone has wrap around high windows to bring in daylight and capture views of the tree canopy and sky, allowing the homeowners to experience the site in yet another way while maintaining privacy.

 PROJECT: 4,100 SF Single-Family residence, new construction